Information About the Library - Library Policy Statements

 A laptop may only be checked out to adult patrons who have signed the Laptop Loan Agreement on their library cards or to teens from 14-17 whose parent/guardian has signed the Laptop Loan Agreement thereby giving the minor permission to check out a laptop.
 Parents are responsible for any replacement or maintenance cost incurred by their teen.

-The laptop computers can only be checked out by patrons with a Brigham City Library card and a photo ID (state issued driver’s license, state ID card or student body card).
+The laptop computers can only be checked out by patrons with a valid Brigham City Library card and a current photo ID (state issued driver’s license, state ID card or student body card).
 The photo ID must match the name on your library card.

 The laptops are for use only in the Brigham City Library and cannot be removed from the building.
 If a laptop is taken out of the library, the Brigham City Police Department will be notified and the borrower will be denied future laptop borrowing privileges.